samyxdev/fastapi-supabase-template/README.md

 - FastAPI for building APIs
 - Supabase for authentication and database
 - SQLModel for ORM
-- Alembic for database migrations
+- Alembic for database versionning and migrations
 - uv for dependency management

+The project features a basic example of a bookmark application, supporting CRUD operations with Supabase authentication (including compatibility with Swagger's Auth).

 ## Installation